bruvellu/terebratalia-wnts/wnt.md

 larval body is typically subdivided into lobes that involve Wnt signaling.

 The goal of this study is to investigate if Wnt signaling has a role in patterning the different body regions using T. transversa.
+We analyzed stage-specific RNA-seq data and spatiotemporal expression of Wnt signaling components.

 We find that Frizzled expression occurs in broad domains that cover almost the whole brachiopod extension.
 Wnt ligands are expressed in subregions, stripes or